iCivics Election Headquarters

 With our free election-focused games and nonpartisan teaching resources specific to high school, middle school, and elementary students, you can help young people understand the power of their voice and vote, learn about state, local, and federal election processes, and become informed and engaged participants.

-Featured Presidential Election Resources
+Featured Local Election Resources

 Not sure where to start?
 Here are our favorite free election-related teaching resources.